TarushShankar/tarushshankar.github.io/README.md

 ### Research Assistant — Data Analysis & Machine Learning
 **COMBiN Research Lab, University of Alberta**
 *June 2024 – Present*
-- Developed a multilayer perceptron regressor for solar panel generation prediction, achieving an R² of 0.84.
+- Developed a Multilayer Perceptron Regressor (MLP) model for predicting solar panel generation, achieving an R² of 0.84.
-- Cleaned and engineered features from over 1.1M time-series records, improving model performance and memory efficiency.
+- Processed, cleaned, and feature engineered over 1.1M time-series records to improve data quality and model suitability.
 - Led efforts to anonymize sensitive datasets, ensuring compliance with privacy regulations while reducing turnaround time.

 ### Research Assistant — Software Developer & Field Data Collection
 **CityScan Technologies, University of Alberta**
 *June 2024 – Dec 2024*
-- Designed and implemented a command-line application to control GoPro cameras, reducing storage usage by 10%.
+- Developed a hardware command-line application to control GoPro video recordings, optimizing storage by 10%.
-- Collected and processed LiDAR, GNSS, and IMU data across 50+ km of road infrastructure.
+- Collected and processed LiDAR, GNSS, and IMU data over 50+ km of roads for infrastructure assessment.
-- Improved IMU tracking scripts to prevent data loss and eliminate redundant collection.
+- Enhanced IMU data tracking scripts with human-readable output, preventing data loss and redundant collection.

 ### Research Assistant — Data Analysis & Machine Learning
 **University of Alberta**
 *May 2023 – Aug 2023*
-- Conducted research on applying machine learning for early detection of Type 2 Diabetes Mellitus and Diabetic Peripheral Neuropathy.
+- Conducted research on machine learning approaches for detecting Type 2 Diabetes Mellitus and Diabetic Peripheral Neuropathy.
-- Achieved 78.89% accuracy and 0.74 F1-score using a Random Forest classifier on preprocessed medical datasets.
+- Achieved 78.89% accuracy and 0.74 F1-score with a Random Forest classifier on medical datasets.
-- Developed a proof-of-concept ML algorithm by engineering domain-specific features and implementing standardized preprocessing.
+- Delivered a proof-of-concept ML algorithm incorporating feature engineering and standardized preprocessing techniques.

 ---

 ## 🖥️ Projects

 ### [FOODEGY — Android Meal Planner](https://github.com/CMPUT301F22T26/Foodegy)
-Java, Firebase, XML
+Java, Firebase, XML, Agile Methodologies
-- Developed an Android application for meal planning, inventory tracking, and shopping list generation.
+- Developed and implemented the front end and back end of a Firebase-coupled Meal Planner (in a team of 6) using an iterative Scrum methodology on Android Studio with Java.
+- Allowed users to add recipes to meal planners; utilizing that information, the app compiles a shopping list by comparing it to the existing inventory.
-- Employed test-driven development with reusable unit tests and CI/CD pipelines through GitHub Actions.
+- Used the test-driven development methodology to create over 10+ reusable unit tests in Robotium integrated with GitHub Actions to assure quality and detect defects.

 ### [MRI Motion Actuator](https://www.capstonedepot.live/post/5)
 3D Printing, Kanban, Report Writing, Presentations